hanpari/sovereign/source/02/052_drama.md

 "Sava," she said.
 "Jerzinski had talked to me.
 He hinted you wouldn't be happy once you learn about Peter's proposal."

 Samara always addressed Andrey by his surname.
 Originally, Gromov thought she did not like Andrey and tried to keep a distance from him since he was a noisy and unpolished "diamond in raw".
 But even so, she always insisted on meeting the both of them, treating Andrey like an old friend, sometimes almost making Gromov jealous.
-She acted more detached during the rare opportunities when she and Gromov were alone.
+She acted more detached during the sparse occasions when she and Gromov were alone.

 "Peter is a fine fellow, my favorite buddy," Gromov insisted lightly.
 He did not lie, though.
 In his opinion, Peter Grasov possessed qualities a woman should appreciate in a man: reliable, successful, handsome, and kind-hearted.
 Compared to Peter, Gromov felt unworthy.
 "I see no reason why I should not be happy."

 Samara stayed silent for a while.

-"If I am not mistaken, I met you two about a year ago," she sighed and put her slender hand on his.
+"If I am not mistaken, I met you two about a year ago," she sighed, putting her slender hand on his.
 "Two brave soldiers who wanted to shoot my dog."

 "It was not your dog.
 And Andrey did not shoot it."